JamieS406/dms1_jamiesblog/posts/Post_01.md

 ---
-title: Post for first session of week 1: scavenger hunt!
+title: Post for first session of week 1: scavenger hunt
 published_at: 2024-03-06
-snippet: This is an excerpt of my first blog post.
+snippet: This is an excerpt of my first blog post
 ---

 ![Digital Media Wisdom](/static/w01s1/sh_dmbook.webp)